 We present FlowFill results at two locations with differing landscape characteristics (Table 1).
-The results include flow-routing surfaces with selectively filled depressions and the associated changes in drainage integration of the landscapes.
-A visual inspection of stream networks in cases where lower runoff values are used tells us that hydrologic connectivity is lower in these cases.
-This is quantitatively supported by the Strahler stream order data shown in Table 4.
+The results include flow-routing surfaces with selectively filled depressions and the associated changes in the drainage integration of the landscapes.
+A visual inspection of stream networks in cases in which lower runoff values are used tells us that hydrologic connectivity is lower in these cases.
+This is quantitatively supported by the Strahler stream-order data shown in Table 4.
 More higher-order streams occur when deeper runoff is used to create the flow-routing surfaces, hence filling more depressions.
 Channels were extracted using the FlowAccumulation functionality in RichDEM (Barnes et al., 2014a; Barnes, 2016) with a threshold of 100 units of accumulation.

-- The impact of using different amounts of runoff within FlowFill on the hydrologic connectivity of the landscape was more apparent in the Sangamon River basin study site, where more depressions were present.
+The impact of using different amounts of runoff within FlowFill on the hydrologic connectivity of the landscape was more apparent in the Sangamon River basin study site, where more depressions were present.
 The presence of these depressions significantly reduced connectivity between stream segments.
-It is likely that FlowFill will be most useful in cases where the geologic and geomorphic history of a landscape produce a surface with many depressions, such as this post-glacial landscape.
-The high number of depressions seen may also be partially due to the finer resolution of this data relative to the Río Toro study - 20 site density of depressions has been shown to relate to grid spacing as an inverse power law (Lindsay and Creed, 2005) but this does not belie the finding that significant real depressions exist and impact hydrologic connectivity.
+It is likely that FlowFill will be most useful in cases in which the geologic and geomorphic history of a landscape produces a surface with many depressions, such as this postglacial landscape.
+The high number of depressions seen may also be partially due to the finer resolution of these data relative to the Río Toro study site - the density of depressions has been shown to relate to grid spacing as an inverse power law (Lindsay and Creed, 2005) - but this does